-Instead of wandering around aimlessly like a tourist use your local sources to seek out the area's real hidden gem - the fortune cookie factory.
-This tiny hole in the wall shop which has been making traditional Chinese fortune cookies by hand and shipping them around the world since 1962, and offers free tours and tastings.
+Instead of wandering around aimlessly like a tourist use your local sources to seek out the area's real hidden gem - the Fortune Cookie Factory.
+This tiny hole in the wall shop, which has been making traditional Chinese fortune cookies by hand and has been shipping them around the world since 1962, offers free tours and tastings.

 7. Have a perfect day with this list of local purveyors

 There are of course plenty of places to consume everything from your morning coffee to late night cocktails in a city of nearly a million people.